tdedobbeleer/soccer-angular/README.md

 Install dependencies:
 - npm install

-Install seperately if needed:
-- npm install --save tinymce
+Update all dependencies at once
-- npm install --save ng2-bootstrap
+- sudo npm install -g npm-check-updates

-Then try `ng serve`
+- ncu -u

+Run the server
+- ng serve

+## Accident help
+If ng serve does not work, update all depenencies, throw away the node modules folder and use the npm install commando again.
+Using the latest packages should always work.